Best Restaurants in Lisbon

 - Midori (Sintra, chef Pedro Almeida)

-If you want to eat in these restaurants, we advise you to book in advance your table.
+If you want to eat in these restaurants, we advise you to book your table in advance.

 The Best Fado Restaurants in Lisbon

-Classified as Intangible Cultural Heritage of Humanity by Unesco since 2011.
+It was classified as an Intangible Cultural Heritage of Humanity by Unesco in 2011.
 Much more than just a song.
 Fado is a musical manifestation of feeling Portuguese.
 It is always accompanied by the solemn and melancholy chords of the Portuguese guitar.

 Fado Houses – Where to hear Fado in Lisbon

 - Sr Vinho

 Located in the heart of Alfama, the neighborhood most associated with this iconic song.
 The Fado Museum houses a unique collection in the world.
 The Fado Museum opened on 25 September 1998.
 The museum, which mainly came about thanks to donations from performers and their families, has a vast collection, paying homage to Lisbon’s traditional song form and its creators.
 That is one cheap place to listen to Fado and learn its history.